 - That his possession of the property is not unlawful.

 - That he has provided all the information at his disposal, which could lead to a determination of the owner of the property.

-- Tangible Property and the completed Lost & Found Property form shall be maintained in the finding department for thirty (30) days, while an effort is being made to identify the owner.
-At the end of thirty days the Tangible Property and the completed Lost & Found Property form shall be turned over to University Surplus & Salvage.
+- Lost Property and the completed Lost & Found Property form shall be maintained in the finding department for thirty (30) days, while an effort is being made to identify the owner.
+At the end of thirty (30) days the Lost Property and the completed Lost & Found Property form shall be turned over to University Surplus & Salvage.

-- University Surplus & Salvage will store and keep track of the Tangible Property turned over to them for a period of sixty days, after which they shall dispose of the property, either by donation, discarding or sale of the property.
+- University Surplus & Salvage will store and keep track of the Tangible Property turned over to them, for a period of sixty (60) days after which they shall dispose of the Tangible Property, either by donation, discarding, or sale of the property.

-- Potential owners of the property may recover it by making a proper identification of the item, and by paying any reasonable costs incurred in trying to locate them, and by completing a Lost & Found Claim form.
+- Potential owners of the property may recover it by making a proper identification of the item, showing identification, paying any reasonable costs incurred in trying to locate them, and by completing a Lost & Found Claim form.